A San Francisco Bay Area College with Programs in Psychology and Law

 PhD in Clinical Psychology, San Francisco – A rigorous doctoral program that is research-intensive and geared for students pursuing grants.
 It equips graduates with the knowledge and technique they need to forward their own academic efforts.

 - PsyD in Clinical Psychology, San Francisco – This program employs a practitioner-scholar model, which is then combined with current psychological theory and hands-on experiences.
-Students leave our halls as capable psychologists, prepared to meet the needs and better the lives of their clients.
+The Bay Area students leave our halls as capable psychologists, prepared to meet the needs and better the lives of their clients.

 - Juris Doctorate (JD) – Our law curriculum covers a wide array of legal matters and specializations.
 We produce capable lawyers who are passionate about advocacy and justice.